erebusnz/gapi-google-analytics-php-interface/README.md

-# GAPI now has Google Analytics filter support #
+# GAPI now has OAuth2 support #

-**GAPI is now at version 1.3** - This version contains fixes for the handling of very large metric values represented in scientific notation.
-Thanks to austinrehab for raising this issue.
+**GAPI is now at version 2.1** - This version has full OAuth2 and V3 authentication support.

 Development is complete on the Google Analytics filter control.
 You can now filter your results using a simple GAPI filter string, for example: